2025–26 Canisius Golden Griffins men's ice hockey season

-The 2025–26 Canisius Golden Griffins men's ice hockey season will be the 46th season of play for the program, the 28th at the Division I level, and the 2nd in Atlantic Hockey America.
-The Golden Griffins will represent Canisius College in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the LECOM Harborcenter and be coached by Trevor Large in his 9th season.
+The 2025–26 Canisius Golden Griffins men's ice hockey season was the 46th season of play for the program, the 28th at the Division I level, and the 2nd in Atlantic Hockey America.
+The Golden Griffins represented Canisius College in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the LECOM Harborcenter and were coached by Trevor Large in his 9th season.